MohamedAl-Kainai/N4Tools/docs/index.md

 </p>

 ### What is N4Tools?
-It is a library that contains a set of ready-made codes that enable you to create the most wonderful designs and animations on the terminal.
+It is a python library that contains a set of ready-made codes that enable you to create the most wonderful designs and animations on the terminal.

 ### N4Tools API
  - [Color](#Color)